cpappas18/cheatsheet/Getting a job.md

 ## About your resume
-- [ ] add a basic guide + tips and tricks here

 **Resources:**
-* The [GHC Resume Database](https://ghc.anitab.org/attend/resume-database) gives to 400+ companies access to your resume and provides a free in-depth resume review service !
+* The [GHC Resume Database](https://ghc.anitab.org/attend/resume-database) lets 400+ companies access your resume for job and internship opportunities and provides a free in-depth resume review service !
 * [Techintern.io](https://www.techintern.io/student) is an internship resume database that lets you select every month which companies you are interested in interning at.

 ## About your portfolio
-- [ ] add a basic guide + tips and tricks here

 **Resources:**
 * [Streamlit](https://streamlit.io/) lets you turn data science and machine learning scripts into beautiful web apps with no front-end experience needed.